Breaking through the noise: Federal food policy, local impact

 Here’s the big picture: Federal food policy is highly consequential for local people – if not for yourself, then for your neighbors, friends, family members, or colleagues.

-Cuts to safety net programs alongside widespread political and economic uncertainty come at a cost both to our emergency food system and the increasing number of people who have become ever more reliant on it.
+Cuts to safety net programs alongside widespread political and economic uncertainty come at a cost both to our emergency food system and the increasing number of people who are ever more reliant on it.
 Amidst funding cuts and a challenging fundraising landscape, some food programs have even suspended services.
 Others are turning to organizations like ours to help fill the large gaps created by these big hits to our infrastructure.
 Food access (and in particular access to healthy food) has become alarmingly more challenging.
 At the same time, food continues to be the top material in Massachusetts’ waste stream.

 Below, you’ll find a deep dive into just some of the federal actions impacting our food system, our neighbors, and our work now.
 We aim to keep this page current with additional time-stamped updates to help you continue to break through the noise.
 Feel free to bookmark it so you can come back later.